ronishahi333/Restful-booker-Load_Testing-K6/README.md

-# K6 Load Testing Scripts
+# Restful Booker Load Testing

-This repository contains K6 scripts for load and performance testing.
+This repository contains K6 scripts for load and performance testing for https://restful-booker.herokuapp.com/apidoc/index.html.
+The scripts can be used to evaluate application performance, measure response times.

 ## Clone Repository

+Clone the repository to your local machine and navigate to the project directory.

 ```bash
 git clone <repository-url>